dub-em/youtube-video-analysis/README.md

               output: combined subtitle in English (string)'''
       ```

-    + Note: In the event the video subtitle isn't in English and needs to be translated from source language to English, this translation process is executed in parallel and is done so by calling two more functions; "subt_set_translator" and "subt_sing_translator".
-The list of subtitle segments is broken into sublists (using the number of available processing cores/nodes) and processed in a paralled manner using the "subt_set_translator" function.
-The "subt_set_translator" takes in this subset of the list containing the subtitle segments and translates then in a multithreaded fashion by making use of "subt_sing_translator" which calls the Google Translation API.
+    + Note: In the event the video subtitle isn't in English and needs to be translated from source language to English, this translation process is executed in parallel and is done so by calling one more functions;  "subt_sing_translator".
+The list of subtitle segments are translated in a multithreaded fashion using the "subt_sing_translator" which calls the Google Cloud Translation API.

-    + ```python
-      >>> def subt_set_translator(sublist):
-              '''This function takes in a sublists containing parts of an extracted sutitle,
-              and then translates it in a parallel manner (Multithreaded).

-              input: sub-list of subtitle segments (list)
-              output: translated subtitle segments in English (dictionary)'''
-      ```

     + ```python
       >>> def subt_sing_translator(input_set):